Harsch-Systems/connected-io-pi/notes/modemmanager_notes.md

 sudo nmtui
 ```

-3. Install ModemManager
+3.)
+Install ModemManager (may already be installed from step 1)
 ```
 sudo apt install modemmanager
 ```

-4. Create a NetworkManager connection for the modem
+4.)
+Create a NetworkManager connection for the modem

 (Verizon static IP example)
 ```